crossplane/crossplane/docs/getting-started/install-configure.md

 Users looking to use Crossplane for the first time have two options available to them today.
 The first way is to use a hosted Crossplane service like [Upbound Cloud][Upbound Cloud].
-Alternatively, users looking for some more flexability can install Crossplane into their own Kubernetes cluster.
+Alternatively, users looking for some more flexibility can install Crossplane into their own Kubernetes cluster.

 Crossplane will be installed using the regularly published Helm chart.
 The Helm chart contains all the custom resources and controllers needed to deploy and